 - Secure receipt and forwarding of legal documentation and CRO correspondence

 - Safe retention of Statutory Registers and Records, if required.
 Companies in Ireland have a legal requirement to maintain minutes of general meetings and directors’ meetings.
 Minute books must be kept at the registered office and be open to inspection by any member of the company.
 Similarly, companies must keep Statutory Registers at their registered office.
 These include registers of Members, Directors & Secretaries, and of Directors & Secretaries interests.
 We can hold such records either physically or electronically for your company if required.

 Benefits Of Our Registered Office Address Service

-We open and check your Registered Office mail every day and we scan and email-forward it you daily.
+We open your mail every day, scan and email-forward it you daily.
 Our team of Chartered and Certified professionals have the skills and expertise to know when something needs urgent attention.
 For example, if there is an urgent tax letter, then we will scan and email the correspondence so you can act on it right away.
-It is very important that letters being sent about your company are opened straight away as they contain important information that requires immediate attention, such as reminders.
+It is very important that letters regarding about your company are opened straight away.
+Certain letters can contain important information that requires immediate attention, such as reminders.
 Many of our accountancy clients choose to use our address services for their company.
-With the skills in-house to respond to your company’s tax and compliance matters, means you can rely on us to make sure your company runs smoothly.
+You can rely on us to make sure your company runs smoothly because we have the skills in-house to respond to your company’s tax and compliance matters.

 Failing to be compliant with your statutory obligations could also put you in breach of Company Law, which could leave you open to prosecution by the Director of Corporate Enforcement (ODCE).